Cryptonit was a cryptocurrency exchange that ceased operations in 2019.

 |Western Union||20%||US$25||No limit|

 Though there are no minimum or maximum amounts you can trade on Cryptonit, there are limits for withdrawals.

 Here are the limits for a few popular platforms.

 How do I deposit and withdraw on Cryptonit?

-You have multiple ways to deposit money to Cryptonit.
-A few popular methods include Visa or Mastercard, PayPal and international wire transfer.
+You can choose from multiple ways to deposit money to Cryptonit.
+A few popular methods include credit card (Visa or Mastercard), PayPal and international wire transfer.

 For withdrawals, you can use methods like PayPal, international wire transfer, Western Union and MoneyGram.